LorenzoPichetti/SbatchMan/docs/learn/advanced_submission.md

 -   `command`: To provide a command that overrides the job template's command.
 -   `preprocess`: To provide a command that sets or overrides the preprocess command.
 -   `postprocess`: To provide a command that sets or overrides the postprocess command.
+-   `cluster_name`: To define or override the cluster configuration for this specific variation.

 #### The `variables` Block